Hachalu Hundessa riots: Demonstrations outside Ethiopia

 Oromos held protests in Minneapolis–Saint Paul, Chicago, Paris, and London, among other locations, demanding justice for Hachalu Hundessa and the release of political prisoners Jawar Mohammed, Bekele Gerba, and dozens of Oromia Media Network journalists.
 On 30 June 2020, a statue of Emperor Haile Selassie in Cannizaro Park, Wimbledon, South West London, was destroyed by Oromo protesters.
 The offices of the state-run Oromia Broadcasting Network in St. Anthony, Minnesota were ransacked by protesters, forcing the station to suspend operations.
 Another group of demonstrators blocked traffic in Aurora, Colorado in reaction to the death Hundessa.

 Some Oromo activists and ethnic nationalists have drawn parallels between the Hachalu Hundessa riots in Ethiopia with the George Floyd protests in the United States, although critics argued such claims were flawed and served as an alibi for ethnically motivated violence, especially as a justification for pogrom massacres in Ethiopia, including the Shashamane massacre.

 Investigations and court cases

-The Ethiopian Human Rights Commission published its full report on 1 January 2021, finding the killings to have constituted a crime against humanity.
+The Ethiopian Human Rights Commission published its full report on 1 January 2021, finding the killings during the unrest to have constituted a crime against humanity.

 The EHRC report counted 123 people killed during 30 June to 2 July 2020 in the 40 locations investigated, and 500 injured.
 Among the 123 lethal victims, 76 deaths were caused by security forces, 35 by individuals and groups participating in the events, and 12 died from violent events such as bombs or fire.

 The EHRC found that the deliberate attacks against civilians constituted a crime against humanity, arguing that the necessary legal elements were present: